In most states, you can start earning high school credits in middle school. Discover five tips to consider when planning your school year.

 If your child is not a motivated learner, it may not be beneficial to accelerate their studies.
 It’s up to you to determine whether or not your child is ready academically and emotionally to handle more advanced coursework.

-I knew Emma was ready, because she’s a very independent worker.
+I knew my kiddo was ready, because she’s a very independent worker.
 She is motivated and works diligently.
 She wanted to tackle some high school courses in eighth grade order to make room some higher level math and science later on.

 Define High School Credit